AzmolBD/AzmolBD/README.md

-Hi there, I'm Azmol.
+Assamualaikum(Peace be upon you) I'm Azmol.
 I love programming and love to create new stuff and experiment with things, currently learning dart and flutter.

 <!---
 AzmolBD/AzmolBD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.